VirusTotal/gti-soar-playbooks/Rapid7/README.md

 20. **Delete IOC Comment on GTI** – If the user wishes to delete any comment that they have previously added for any IP Address, Domain, URL, or File Hash, on Google Threat Intelligence platform, then they can delete it with the help of this workflow.

-21. **Legacy Detection Rule Based Get Vulnerability Associations Analysis using GTI** – This workflow is using Legacy Detection rule as the trigger, meaning it will be executed automatically whenever any suspicious activity is detected by the InsightIDR detection rule engine and related vulnerabilities will be retrieved for all the detected IOCs.
+21. **Legacy Detection Rule Based Vulnerability Associations Analysis using GTI** – This workflow is using Legacy Detection rule as the trigger, meaning it will be executed automatically whenever any suspicious activity is detected by the InsightIDR detection rule engine and related vulnerabilities will be retrieved for all the detected IOCs.

-22. **IDR Alert Based Get Vulnerability Associations Analysis using GTI** – With the help of IDR Alert as the trigger, this workflow will be executed automatically whenever any suspicious activity is detected by the user-defined detection rule and related vulnerabilities will be retrieved for all the detected IOCs.
+22. **IDR Alert Based Vulnerability Associations Analysis using GTI** – With the help of IDR Alert as the trigger, this workflow will be executed automatically whenever any suspicious activity is detected by the user-defined detection rule and related vulnerabilities will be retrieved for all the detected IOCs.

 23. **Legacy Detection Rule Based File Sandbox Analysis using GTI** – This workflow is using Legacy Detection rule as the trigger, meaning it will be executed automatically whenever any suspicious activity is detected by the InsightIDR detection rule engine and File Hash Sandbox report will be retrieved for all the detected file hashes.